forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

     - AMS Crash Handling: AMS has a NativeCrashListener thread observing crashes through a UDS socket.
 If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls `handleApplicationCrashInner()` for further handling.
     - DropBoxManagerService Log Creation: Similar to Java code handling, the crash log is placed in the `/data/dropbox` folder.

-In summary, we can adopt the above principal for collecting crash information caused on both the Java and native sides for our design.
-The solution provided minimizes the performance impact when there is an issue and has zero performance impact when there is no issue.

 ### 5.2 App Access to Issues Log

 The DropBoxManagerService handles various issues, including crashes, ANRs, and system-level events.
 When AMS adds an issue message to the Dropbox file, a broadcast message is sent.
 The following code can be used as an example of receive and process this message: